There are various weight measurements and towing capacities relevant for campers and trailers.

 What Does GVWR Mean on a Camper?

-With towable manufacturers, not only do they confirm the dry weight and gross vehicle weight, but they also provide a Gross Vehicle Weight Rating (GVWR).
+With towable manufacturers, not only do they confirm the dry weight and gross vehicle weight, but they also provide other information too.

-The GVWR is the maximum that the towable can carry.
+The GVWR is the maximum that the camper can carry.
 It is not saying what it’s likely to weigh with extras added by the owner or the dealer.

-Instead, it’s saying this is how much the camper or trailer may weigh before potentially risking the structural integrity if overloaded.
 As a point of reference, this is similar to how bridges have a maximum capacity and can be thought of in this way too.
-Never exceed the GVWR for your camper or trailer.
+Never exceed the GVWR for your trailer or camper.

 Dry Weight vs Gross Weight Camper